SUBMITTED BY: JC Knowles (edited and vetted by Cheri Todd Molter)

 At the age of nine, he was enrolled in a boarding school in Macon, Georgia.
 Part of his education also took place at Rugby Academy at Washington D.C. and Oxford Military Academy at Oxford, Maryland.
 In 1855, Ashe entered the U. S. Naval Academy, but he resigned from there in 1858.

 When the Civil War began, Ashe entered service for the Confederacy in his native state.
-He held many positions throughout the war.
-However, by the war’s end, Ashe was the assistant commanding officer at the arsenal in Fayetteville, North Carolina.
+He served in Company I of the 18th Infantry, North Carolina Troops until he was discharged for promotion on Aug.
+25, 1863.
+Then, according to his compiled military record, Ashe was commissioned into Company A of the North Carolina 2nd Battalion Local Defense.
+By the war’s end, Ashe was the assistant commanding officer at the arsenal in Fayetteville, North Carolina.

 In his later years, Ashe served as an editor of the News & Observer, a Raleigh newspaper.
 He also was the author of an eight-volume history of North Carolina.